3 Ways to make a family getaway more affordable over Thanksgiving break

 1/Visit a national or state park

 Camping for Thanksgiving?
 You may not think of a national or state park as a destination in November, but why not?
 Some parks - Death Valley and Joshua Tree come to mind - are actually better visited during cooler periods of the year.
 At other parks, you’ll just need to bundle up.
-Last year, my family and I camped 100 yards from the Pacific Ocean at Kalaloch Campground in Olympic National Park in Washington.
+Two years ago, my family and I camped 100 yards from the Pacific Ocean at Kalaloch Campground in Olympic National Park in Washington.
 Not wanting to prepare Thanksgiving dinner in our RV, we walked down the trail to Kalaloch Lodge which was celebrating the holiday with an all-you-could-eat spread.
 Don’t have an RV?
 You’ll find many park lodges to be affordably priced during this time of year.

 KidTripster Tip: Call ahead to determine if area restaurants will be serving on Thanksgiving Day and then make a reservation.